 The Eleventh Interment

-July 10, 1901: President Lincoln’s coffin was removed from the sarcophagus and reinterred in an empty crypt within the burial vault of the Lincoln Tomb.
-Plans were made to construct a secure, permanent crypt beneath the floor of the Lincoln Tomb.
-[1] [2]
+April 24, 1901: President Lincoln’s coffin was removed from the sarcophagus and reinterred in an empty crypt within the burial vault of the Lincoln Tomb.
+Plans were made to construct a secure, permanent crypt beneath the floor of the Lincoln Tomb [1] [2].

 The Twelfth Interment

-September 26, 1901, 1901: President Lincoln’s coffin was removed from its crypt.
-The coffin was opened and twenty-three people, including a child, identified the remains.
-[1] [2] [3]
+April 24, 1901: President Lincoln’s coffin was removed from its crypt.
+The coffin was opened and the president’s remains were identified by twenty-three people including a child [1] [2].

-The coffin was placed into a steel cage and encased in concrete (to a depth of three metres) beneath the burial vault of the Lincoln Tomb.
+The coffin was placed into a steel cage and sealed within three metres of concrete beneath the burial vault of the Lincoln Tomb.

-The Lincoln Tomb underwent major reconstruction from 1930 to 1931 during which there was no further need to disturb the remains of the slain president.
+The tomb underwent a major reconstruction from 1930 to 1931 during which there was no further need to disturb the remains of the slain president.

 For some reason no one seems to have ever commented upon the fact that Robert Lincoln’s entombing his father’s remains in a steel cage work and pouring tons of cement through it would have pancaked the coffin and the body within.
 To preserve it from theft, the result would have been the destruction of it.